-- 1. Support your motorcycle securely and raise the rear wheel off the ground using a maintenance stand or a hoist. - 2.
-Loosen the rear axle nut, lock nuts and turn the adjusting nuts so the rear wheel can be moved all the way forward for maximum drive chain slack. - 3.
-Remove the rear axle nut and washer.
+- Support your motorcycle securely and raise the rear wheel off the ground using a maintenance stand or a hoist. - Loosen the rear axle nut and turn the adjusting bolts so the rear wheel can be moved all the way forward for maximum drive chain slack - 3.
+Remove the rear axle nut.